aurelia/skeleton-navigation/skeleton-webpack/README.md

 npm install
 ```

-This will install all required dependencies, including a local version of webpack that is going to
+This will install all required dependencies, including a local version of Webpack that is going to
 build and bundle the app.
-There is no need to install webpack globally.
+There is no need to install Webpack globally.

+After installation you will be asked to choose which language-version of the skeleton you would like to use.
+You may choose from:

+- TypeScript
+- JavaScript

 To run the app execute the following command: